Gadsden Purchase: In popular culture

 The consequences of the Gadsden Purchase for Mexicans and Native Americans living in the region form the background of the story in the film Conquest of Cochise (Columbia, 1953).

 The United States Post Office Department issued a postage stamp commemorating 100 years since the Gadsden Purchase, on December 30, 1953.

+The Gadsden Purchase has a reputation as a dim memory Americans have from school: they remember the name, but do not remember its significance or where it is.
+One of these was in the National Lampoons "Magical Misery Tour" in 1971.

 In 2012, the Gadsden Purchase was featured in a segment on Late Night with Jimmy Fallon.

 A supporting character in the 2021 novel Billy Summers by Stephen King is named "Gadsden Drake" after the Gadsden Purchase.